XiaoMi/themis/readme.md

 Themis will get a timestamp from chronos before transaction starts, and will promise to read the database snapshot before the timestamp.

-For more example code, please see org.apache.hadoop.hbase.themis.example.Example.java.
+For more example code, please see [Example.java](https://github.com/XiaoMi/themis/blob/master/themis-client/src/main/java/org/apache/hadoop/hbase/themis/example/Example.java)

 ## Principal and Implementation